 Once all the veneers are fitted, that is the job complete.

 The gums may be a little tender after the veneer is fitted, especially if they have had to be lifted to fit the veneers.
 Your dentist may get you to come back in another week or so for a final checkup to make sure everything looks and feels as it should.

-Veneers before and after
+Before and after veneers

-Results can be subtle for some but significant for for others, depending on the need and wants of the patient as well as the appearance before the treatment.
+Results can be subtle for some but significant for others, depending on the need and wants of the patient as well as the appearance before the treatment.

 Thankfully the fitting of veneers has little to no recovery time associated with it.

-In most instances anaesthetic is not used, so this is not a consideration when it comes to recovery.
-If you do have local anaesthetic you will feel numb for a little while after, but usually within a few hours this subsides and the feeling is restored to the teeth, gums and mouth.
+In most instances, anaesthetic is not used, so this is not a consideration when it comes to recovery.
+If you do have local anaesthetic you will feel numb for a little while after, but usually, within a few hours this subsides and the feeling is restored to the teeth, gums and mouth.

 The veneers are firmly stuck on and are functional from the moment you leave, so biting into a big juicy apple as you leave the dental surgery is fine.

 As part of the treatment, the gums will be pushed back slightly to give the best fit for veneers, so they may be a little sore and tender to the touch for a few days, but some may not notice this.

 The discomfort of the gums having been pushed back rarely requires medication, but over the counter painkillers are certainly the best option should you wish for some relief.